steward-fu/nds/README.md

 &nbsp;

-**Q10: How to change the maximum/minimum CPU clock ?**
+**Q6: How to change the maximum/minimum CPU clock ?**
 ```
 Change the "maxcpu"/"minpcu" value in "resources/settings.json" file.
 ```

 &nbsp;

-**Q11: How to use the customized wallpaper (so-called background or theme image) ?**
+**Q7: How to add new wallpaper (so-called background or theme image) ?**
 ```
-All wallpapers are put in "resources/bg" folder.
+All wallpapers are put in "resources/bg_640" and "resources/bg_752" folders.
 ```

 &nbsp;

-**Q12: How to use the customized stylus image ?**
+**Q8: How to use the customized stylus image ?**
 ```
 All of stylus images are put in "resources/pen" folder.
 The touch point is set by checking suffix file name.
 For example, the file name of 1_lt.png means the touch point is at left-top (_lt).

-User can replace the old ones or create the new image for stylus pen.
-Here are all of supported positions:
+Here are the supported positions:
     xxx_lb.png: left-bottom
     xxx_lt.png: left-top
     xxx_rb.png: right-bottom